Coronavirus | Belgian measures for businesses

 - Support is limited to a total amount of EUR 15,000 per undertaking

 - Requests can be submitted with VLAIO via the website between 1 October 2020 and 15 November 2020.

 - Undertakings subject to mandatory closure due to the recent measures can request an advance payment of max.
 EUR 2,000 (catering business: 3,000 EUR, on the condition of having a registered cash system (“witte kassa/caisse blanche”);

 Lastly, PMV will grant subordinated loans for a term of 3 years to viable undertakings in order to bring their turnover and cash flow to a higher level, and to give investors and financiers a leg-up.

 The subordinated loans are intended primarily for startups and scale-ups, but can also be granted to mature companies (SMEs and self-employed persons) that temporarily run into difficulties as a result of the corona crisis and need financial support to overcome the crisis’ consequences.

-Eligible undertakings can apply for subordinated loans of which the amount and interest rate depend on the undertaking requesting the loan:
+Eligible undertakings can apply for subordinated loans of which the amount (ranging between EUR 25,000 and EUR 2,800,000) and interest rate depend on the undertaking requesting the loan:

 - for startups and scale-ups, a combined interest rate applies: